aws-samples/update-aws-ip-ranges/README.md

                 # WAF IPSet scope to create or update resources.
 Possible values are ONLY "CLOUDFRONT" and "REGIONAL".
                 # Case is sensitive.
                 #
                 # Note that "CLOUDFRONT" can ONLY be used in North Virginia (us-east-1) region.
-So you MUST deploy it on North Virginia (us-east-1) region.
+So, you MUST deploy it on North Virginia (us-east-1) region.
                 "Scopes": ["CLOUDFRONT", "REGIONAL"]
             }
         }